Crystal Beach Lakeview Community Association

 done, including traffic impacts on our community?

-- How does the community access bus routes that
+• How does the community access bus routes that

 currently pass through Moodie station?
 Where will the bus stops be located?

-provided by EWC as part of their contractual obligations.
-The community will be informed as the design
+A temporary bus facility will be provided by EWC as part of their contractual obligations.
+The community will be informed as the design progresses through the City’s ongoing stakeholder relations outreach for the project.

 Other questions

-- Where is the pedestrian link planned from
+• Where is the pedestrian link planned from

 Richmond Rd. to Bayshore Shopping Centre?

-Bayshore Shopping Center from Richmond Road will be provided for from both the
+Pedestrian access to Bayshore Shopping Center from Richmond Road will be provided for from both the north and south sides of Richmond Road.

-- What are the guidelines given to contractors for
+• What are the guidelines given to contractors for

 road closures during construction?

-maintain access to all properties during construction.
-Road closures are not permitted without the
+EWC is required to maintain access to all properties during construction.
+Road closures are not permitted without the provision of an appropriate detour route, which will be reviewed and approved by the City.

-- What is the consultation process with the
+• What is the consultation process with the

 community between now and the beginning of construction of the LRT extension to